harunamarun/web-performance-comparison/README.md

 # MiniConf: web-performance-comparison
-"This was created during my time as a student at Code Chrysalis."
+"This was created during my time as a student at <a href=https://www.codechrysalis.io/>Code Chrysalis</a>."

 We can see the difference using the async attribute for script tags.
 Explaining slides is <a href=https://www.slideshare.net/HarunaUtsumi/deep-dive-into-browser-internal-processing>HERE</a>.